 3) high degree of infection;

-4) mandatory presence of inlet and outlet openings;
+4) the mandatory presence of inlet and outlet openings;

 5) uneven skin lesions.

-009. Which wound is more likely to develop infection?
+009. In which wound is infection most likely to develop?

 2) bitten;